 Adak, C & Chaudhuri, BB 2015, 'Writer Identification from Offline Isolated Bangia Characters and Numerals', 2015 13TH IAPR INTERNATIONAL CONFERENCE ON DOCUMENT ANALYSIS AND RECOGNITION (ICDAR), 13th IAPR International Conference on Document Analysis and Recognition (ICDAR), IEEE, Nancy, FRANCE, pp. 486-490.

-Adak, C, Maitra, P, Chaudhuri, BB & Blumenstein, M 2015, 'Binarization of old halftone text documents', IEEE Region 10 Annual International Conference, Proceedings/TENCON, IEEE Tencon (IEEE Region 10 Conference), IEEE, Macao, PEOPLES R CHINA, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Adak, C, Maitra, P, Chaudhuri, BB & Blumenstein, M 2015, 'Binarization of old halftone text documents', IEEE Region 10 Annual International Conference, Proceedings/TENCON, IEEE Tencon (IEEE Region 10 Conference), IEEE, Macao, PEOPLES R CHINA, pp. 1-5.View/Download from: Publisher's site

 © 2015 IEEE.
 A degraded document image should be cleaned before subjecting to Optical Character Recognition (OCR), otherwise the result may be erroneous.
 Though major studies have been conducted on degraded document image cleaning, halftone documents received less attention.
 Since halftone documents contain halftone dot patterns, classical binarization techniques do not produce proper output for feeding into the OCR engine.
 In this paper, old halftone documents are considered for text area cleaning and binarization.
 At the beginning, the zone of interest (text area) is found using local binary pattern and contour analysis.
 Reasonably smaller zones are filtered out as noise.
 Then the foreground pixels are separated using background estimation.
 After this, an automated spatial smoothing technique is employed on the foreground.
 At last, a local binarization technique is used to produce the binary image.
 The proposed method is tested on various old and degraded halftone documents, which has produced fairly good results.